 The trustees will meet next in mid-April 2021 to consider applications.
 As is normal with our applications we are looking for evidence of the Christian commitment of the artist and also of the quality of artistic work in the recent past.
 Although the application form will stay the same, if you need special help please add a note describing your situation in under 250 words and send it with the application form and ensure that you have given an email address.
-Please submit applications by 2nd January 2021.
+Please submit applications by 10th April 2021.

 1. The Christian Arts Trust is a Registered Charity (no 282582) which, according to its deed, exists for

 - The encouragement, promotion and development of public appreciation in those arts which are essentially consistent with the Christian faith and have as their primary purpose the propagation of Christian truth and ideals.